stammen/SystemControl/README.md

 * Move the Brightness slider to change the Monitor brightness (note: setting monitor brightness is a very slow operation so moving the slider will take a while to get to the brightness setting.)

 * Move the System Volume slider to change the global system volume.

+* Click on the Get Applications Button.
+The combobox will be filled with all of the user's applications.
+Select an application from the combobox to launch the application.

 ##  Setup Instructions